+You must show your own work to get credit for homework sets.
 I will be posting the solutions to these problems on Blackboard shortly after the due date, so I won't be able to accept late submissions without prior permission - if you have a special circumstance or issue, email me on or before the due date.
+Homework accounts for about 30% of your final grade.